Firmware update in Mbed OS

 - Mbed OS now includes the bootloader that manages update verification and installation.

-- Mbed CLI and the Mbed Online Compiler now support update actions using the Update Service API and manifest tool.
-We have a quick start guide for updating through the Online Compiler, and a review of the Mbed CLI flow and commands.
+- Mbed CLI and the Mbed Online Compiler now support update actions, by using the Update Service APIs and the Manifest Tool.
+We have a quick start for updating through the Online Compiler, and a review of the Mbed CLI flow and commands.

 The active firmware, made up of Mbed OS and an application, can be updated only if the binary installed on the device has:

-Note: Because some embedded devices don't require remote update capabilities, Mbed OS does not include the Device Management Client by default.
-You must explicitly import the client to your application.
+Note: Because some embedded devices don't require remote update capabilities, Mbed OS does not include the Device Management Client by default; you need to explicitly import the client to your application.

-- Permission to access your Device Management account, as well as keys and certificates to verify the firmware's source and validity.
+Permission to access your Device Management account, as well as keys and certificates used to verify the firmware's source and validity.